HomeOnMars/projektoOmnijo/OmniCentro.md

 in the beginning.

-[^Historio-RdO-Elmigrado-kmt1]: It almost felt like she wanted people to leave, or are testing them somehow.
+[^Historio-RdO-Elmigrado-kmt1]: It almost felt like she wanted people to leave, or are testing them somehow.<br>
   <span style="color:Silver">Serena</span>'s official statement is that
-  "People have a right to leave if they don't like my stuff.
+  "People have a fundamental right to leave if they don't like my style.
   Hate me?
 Fine.
+Leave.
 Go away.
 Out of sight, out of mind, for me and for you.
   Don't say I didn't give you options."

 Then this trend slowed down.

-As the next great global economic recession unfolds[^Historio-RdO-Recesio], many countries are struggling and tighting their immigration rules.
+As the next great global economic recession unfolds[^Historio-RdO-Recesio], many countries are struggling and tightening their immigration rules.
 La Regno de Omnijo, however, did surprisingly well (again), attracting people to stay.
 Actually, from an outsider perspective, Omnijo's response was almost perfect.